-Public Guardian LPS/Muphy's Conservatorship Placement - Felony IST defendants returned from the Dept. of State Hospitals to jail unrestored are evaluated for conservatorship.
-If the defendants is diagnosed with a mental health disorder, there is an active complaint, indictment, or information charging a felony involving death, great bodily harm, or a serious threat to the physical well-being of another, a probable cause finding, and a medical finding of current substantial danger of physical harm to others, the Court can make a referral to the Public Guardian (PG) for Murphy conservatorship.
-The PG will complete an investigation, if all legal criteria are met, the PG will petition the probate court for Murphy conservatorship.
-If Murphy conservatorship is granted, the PG will make a referral to

-Behavioral Health Services (BHS) for placement in a secured setting.
-If the defendant does not meet Murphy criteria, and as a result of a mental health disorder they are unable to provide for their basic personal needs for food, clothing or shelter and they are placed on a hold and certified as gravely disabled, the inpatient psychiatrist can make a referral to the PG for LPS conservatorship.
+Public Guardian LPS/Muphy's Conservatorship Placement - Felony IST defendants returned from the Dept. of State Hospitals (DSH) to jail unrestored are evaluated for conservatorship.
+If the defendants is diagnosed with a MH disorder, there is an active complaint, indictment, or information charging a felony involving death, great bodily harm, or a serious threat to the physical well-being of another, a probable cause finding, and a medical finding of current substantial danger of physical harm to others, the Court can refer to the Public Guardian (PG) for Murphy conservatorship.
+The PG will complete an investigation, if all legal criteria are met, the PG will petition the Probate Court for Murphy conservatorship.
+If Murphy conservatorship is granted, the PG will make a referral to Behavioral Health Services (BHS) for placement in a secure setting.
+If Murphy criteria is not met, and as a result of a mental health disorder, the defendant is unable to provide for their basic personal needs for food, clothing or shelter and they are placed on a hold and certified as gravely disabled, the inpatient psychiatrist can make a referral to the PG for LPS conservatorship.
 If legal criteria is met, the PG will petition Probate Court for LPS conservatorship.
-If the LPS conservatorship is granted the PG will make a referral to BHS for services and/or placement.
-Types of placements include:

-Community - Independent Living, Room and Boards, Crisis Residential Facilities, Residential Facilities, Assisted Living Facilities, Straight Skilled Nursing Facilities (SNF), Transitional Residential licensed board and care homes with in house case management and psychiatric services (requires BHS approval); Sub-acute - county contracted secured settings, includes Neuro-Behavioral Programs, Institute for Mental Disease (IMD) long term care SNF with special program to treat mental illness, 60 plus years and older (medical needs plus MH diagnosis), and Mental Health Rehabilitation Centers (MHRC) for 3 to 6 month stay focused on community re-entry for ages 18 -59 (must be on a legal hold to stay at sub-acute, unless signing in voluntarily), State Hospital facility that is County contracted for subacute long term care (highest level of care); Acute - MHTC for acute inpatient psychiatric stays 4 to 7 days, other Psychiatric Health Facilities (PHF) or private acute inpatient psychiatric hospitals.
-Note: The Public Guardian has a policy, based on County Counsel opinion, that Murphy conservatees must be placed in secured settings.
-The purpose of Murphy conservatorship is protection of the public and treatment, these individuals currently represent a substantial danger to others.
-All conservatees shall be placed in the least restrictive environment to meet their needs.
-Only in rare circumstances, where it is clinica
+If the LPS conservatorship is granted, the PG will make a referral to BHS for services and/or placement.
+Types of placements include: Community - Independent Living, Room and Boards, Crisis Residential Facilities, Residential Care for the Elderly, Adult Residential Facilities, Assisted Living Facilities, Straight Skilled Nursing Facilities (SNF), Transitional Residential licensed board and care homes with in house case management and psychiatric services (requires BHS approval); Sub-acute - county contracted secured settings, includes Neuro-Behavioral Programs, Institute for Mental Disease (IMD) long term care SNF with special program to treat mental illness, 60 plus years and older (medical needs plus MH diagnosis), and Mental Health Rehabilitation Centers (MHRC) for 3 to 6 month stay focused on community reentry for ages 18-59 (must be on legal hold for sub-acute, unless signing in voluntarily), DSH facility that is County contracted for subacute long term care (highest level of care); Acute - MHTC for acute inpatient psychiatric stays 4 to 7 days, other Psychiatric Health Facilities (PHF) or private acute inpatient psychiatric hospitals.
+Note: PG has a policy, based on County Counsel opinion, that Murphy conservatees must be placed in secured settings.
+The purpose of Murphy conservatorship is protection of the public and treatment, as these individuals currently represent a substantial danger to others.
+Conservatees shall be placed in the least restrictive environment to meet their needs.
+Only in rare circumstances, when clinically indicated, shall LPS conservatees who are gravely disabled and unwilling/incapable of accepting treatment be placed in independent living or room and board.
+This requires Manager approval as well as high intensity BHS outpatient services, CARE+, medication management and other supports to meet the needs of the conservatee.